PetIQ (NASDAQ:PETQ) Upgraded to “Strong-Buy” by BidaskClub

-BidaskClub upgraded shares of PetIQ (NASDAQ:PETQ) from a buy rating to a strong-buy rating in a research report report published on Thursday morning, BidAskClub reports.
+BidaskClub upgraded shares of PetIQ (NASDAQ:PETQ) from a buy rating to a strong-buy rating in a report released on Thursday morning, BidAskClub reports.

-Several other brokerages have also recently weighed in on PETQ.
-Zacks Investment Research raised shares of PetIQ from a sell rating to a hold rating in a research report on Wednesday, October 7th.
-Raymond James lowered their price target on shares of PetIQ from $43.00 to $35.00 and set an outperform rating on the stock in a research report on Friday, November 6th.
-Finally, Oppenheimer reissued a buy rating and set a $50.00 price target on shares of PetIQ in a research report on Monday, November 9th.
-One investment analyst has rated the stock with a hold rating, four have issued a buy rating and one has issued a strong buy rating to the stock.
-The company currently has an average rating of Buy and an average target price of $67.40.
+A number of other brokerages have also recently commented on PETQ.
+Oppenheimer reiterated a buy rating and issued a $50.00 price target on shares of PetIQ in a research note on Monday, November 9th.
+Raymond James cut their target price on shares of PetIQ from $43.00 to $35.00 and set an outperform rating for the company in a research note on Friday, November 6th.
+Finally, Zacks Investment Research raised PetIQ from a sell rating to a hold rating in a research report on Wednesday, October 7th.
+One analyst has rated the stock with a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the company.
+PetIQ presently has an average rating of Buy and a consensus price target of $67.40.

-PetIQ (NASDAQ:PETQ) last announced its earnings results on Thursday, November 5th.
-The company reported ($0.19) EPS for the quarter, missing analysts’ consensus estimates of $0.09 by ($0.28).
-PetIQ had a negative net margin of 2.63% and a positive return on equity of 8.52%.
-The firm had revenue of $162.08 million for the quarter, compared to analyst estimates of $166.90 million.
-As a group, research analysts anticipate that PetIQ will post 0.69 EPS for the current fiscal year.
+PetIQ (NASDAQ:PETQ) last posted its quarterly earnings results on Thursday, November 5th.
+The company reported ($0.19) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.09 by ($0.28).
+PetIQ had a positive return on equity of 8.52% and a negative net margin of 2.63%.
+The company had revenue of $162.08 million for the quarter, compared to analyst estimates of $166.90 million.
+As a group, equities analysts predict that PetIQ will post 0.69 earnings per share for the current fiscal year.

-In other PetIQ news, CFO John Newland sold 9,000 shares of the company’s stock in a transaction dated Monday, December 28th.
+In other PetIQ news, CFO John Newland sold 9,000 shares of the stock in a transaction dated Monday, December 28th.
 The shares were sold at an average price of $36.00, for a total value of $324,000.00.
-Following the transaction, the chief financial officer now owns 86,329 shares of the company’s stock, valued at $3,107,844.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Corporate insiders own 24.12% of the company’s stock.
+Following the transaction, the chief financial officer now directly owns 86,329 shares of the company’s stock, valued at approximately $3,107,844.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+24.12% of the stock is currently owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-Nisa Investment Advisors LLC purchased a new stake in shares of PetIQ during the third quarter worth approximately $40,000.
-Great West Life Assurance Co.
-Can increased its stake in shares of PetIQ by 289.3% during the third quarter.
-Great West Life Assurance Co.
-Can now owns 4,901 shares of the company’s stock worth $40,000 after acquiring an additional 3,642 shares during the period.
-Private Advisor Group LLC acquired a new position in shares of PetIQ during the second quarter worth about $105,000.
-BNP Paribas Arbitrage SA increased its stake in shares of PetIQ by 549.3% during the third quarter.
-BNP Paribas Arbitrage SA now owns 4,844 shares of the company’s stock worth $159,000 after acquiring an additional 4,098 shares during the period.
-Finally, State Board of Administration of Florida Retirement System acquired a new position in shares of PetIQ during the second quarter worth about $246,000.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Swiss National Bank lifted its stake in PetIQ by 15.3% during the second quarter.
+Swiss National Bank now owns 44,500 shares of the company’s stock worth $1,550,000 after purchasing an additional 5,900 shares during the last quarter.
+State Board of Administration of Florida Retirement System acquired a new position in shares of PetIQ during the 2nd quarter worth $246,000.
+California Public Employees Retirement System lifted its position in shares of PetIQ by 12.9% during the 2nd quarter.
+California Public Employees Retirement System now owns 45,486 shares of the company’s stock worth $1,585,000 after buying an additional 5,186 shares during the last quarter.
+Bank of New York Mellon Corp boosted its stake in PetIQ by 1.8% in the second quarter.
+Bank of New York Mellon Corp now owns 126,144 shares of the company’s stock valued at $4,395,000 after buying an additional 2,191 shares in the last quarter.
+Finally, American International Group Inc. boosted its stake in PetIQ by 7.5% in the second quarter.
+American International Group Inc. now owns 12,585 shares of the company’s stock valued at $438,000 after buying an additional 879 shares in the last quarter.

 PetIQ Company Profile